greenelab/cimr-d/doc/contributing.md

 Some more details are provided [below](#writing-a-yaml-file-for-data-contribution).

-One may write their own yaml files or copy a [template](#template-yaml-file) and fill in values.
+You may write your own yaml files or copy a [template](#template-yaml-file) and fill in values.

 Recommended indentation for yaml files are 4-spaces per level.
-While most other columns in the example files are not required, it is highly recommended that the contributor provides as much information as they have available to maximize the usage of contributed data.
+While most other columns in the example files are not required, it is highly recommended that the contributor provide as much information as they have available to maximize the usage of contributed data.